The Platinum Card® from American Express review: Unparalleled potential value, but at a premium

 Rates and fees

-As American Express’s top-tier travel rewards card, the Platinum card’s annual fee is the highest: $550.
-You can more than make up for it with travel credits and perks, but carefully consider whether you’ll travel enough to outweigh the fee.
+As American Express’s top-tier travel rewards card, the Platinum card’s annual fee is the highest: $695.
+New cardholders will immediately take on the new annual fee, but current cardholders will keep the $550 annual fee until Jan.
+1, 2022.
+You can more than make up for the inflated fee with travel credits and perks, but carefully consider whether you’ll travel or use the new fitness, hotel, airport screening and niche digital entertainment benefits enough each month to outweigh the fee.

 Just in case you need to manage unexpected expenses, American Express offers Platinum holders the Pay It Plan It and Pay Over Time programs.